zukunft/zukunft.com/docs/code_functions_all.md

     \-- error_log
         \-- system_page - @return string with the HTML code to show all relations of a value
     \-- error_update
-        \-- system_page - @return string with the HTML code to show all relations of a value
+        \-- system_page - render the admin error-update page body: a table of unresolved program issues an admin can
     \-- process_progress
-        \-- system_page - @return string with the HTML code to show all relations of a value
+        \-- system_page - render the admin error-update page body: a table of unresolved program issues an admin can
     \-- process_list
-        \-- system_page - @return string with the HTML code to show all relations of a value
+        \-- system_page - render the admin error-update page body: a table of unresolved program issues an admin can
     \-- admin_url_delay
         \-- system_page - @return string with the HTML code that contains the most relevant user response delay within a time period defined in the system configuration
     \-- admin_login_fails